 The idea of an international home swap with kids elicits curiosity in many and a bit of apprehension and I can understand why.For many years I also was cautious about the home exchanging world.
 While I liked the concept, I didn’t know anyone who actually did it and I was full of questions: do people actually do it?
-What kind of people home swap, do I need a special type of house?
+What kind of people do home swaps, do I need a special type of house?
+Can I do an apartment exchange?
 And finally: is home exchange safe for a family with young kids?

 Tired of all these doubts and insecurities, I decided to give the system a shot and soon found the answers I was looking for: home exchange is now my favourite kind of travel and I wholeheartedly recommend it to anyone interested in trying.